 Micah 6:8 is one of those verses that has puzzled me for years, so I’m finally really digging into it in an attempt to reconcile the seeming contradiction on the face of this verse.
 In his book Advocates: The Narrow Path to Racial Reconciliation, Dhati Lewis focuses a lot on this subject and has helped me better understand this verse among others.
 In it, he writes, “…God will show mercy because he is a God of justice.
 The two are not in conflict… Mercy can only be part of justice if justice is primarily about the restoration of relationships.” (p. xxiii)

-God’s whole M.O. is the restoration of relationships, so why wouldn’t justice have the exact same end goal as every other one of his actions?
+God’s M.O. is the restoration of relationships, so why wouldn’t justice have the exact same end goal?

 A few months ago, I listened to an episode of a podcast that focused on the topic of justice reform.
 Our prison system in the US is filled to overflowing and many people are suffering simply because of the state of the facilities they are housed in.
 Some communities have launched programs to try and curb the number of inmates that are being incarcerated, especially juveniles.
 One such program connects young people who qualify with those whom they have harmed so that restoration can potentially happen instead of punishment.